 In this week’s episode, Chrissy and Money Mechanic talk to the Fringe Doc about his atypical life choices and how they’ve benefited his medical career and FIRE journey.
 We discuss the medical officer training program, what it’s really like to work in a prison, and more!

 Click to view transcript

 Thanks to EQ Bank for sponsoring this episode of Explore FI Canada.
-The EQ Bank Savings Plus Account reimagines banking by offering an everyday 2.00% interest rate, plus the flexibility of a checking account, along with unlimited transactions, no everyday banking fees, no minimum balances and fast, cheap and fully transparent international money transfers and more—all from one account.
+The EQ Bank Savings Plus Account reimagines banking by offering a competitive everyday interest rate, plus the flexibility of a checking account, along with free transactions, no everyday banking fees, no minimum balances and fast, cheap and fully transparent international money transfers and more—all from a single account.
 Visit exploreficanada.ca/eqbank to learn more.

 Hello and welcome to Explore FI Canada podcast.
 Join us as we sit with other Canadians at the round table… to discuss, and sometimes argue, about financial independence in Canada!

 Welcome to Explore FI Canada.
 Today at the round table.
 There’s three of us here it’s Money Mechanic and also my co-host Chrissy from Vancouver.

 And excited to introduce today’s guest is the Fringe Doc from the lovely province of Alberta.

 Hi there.
 Great to be here.
 Thanks.
 Looks looking forward to it.